574n13y/Terraform/AWS AMI Image/README.md

 [variables.tf]() --> AWS Variables

-[terraform.tfvars]() --> Access key, you don't need one if you have configured AWI CLI
+[terraform.tfvars]() --> Access key, you don't need one if you have configured AWS CLI